openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		ofLine(mouseX, mouseY, mouseX+xOffset, mouseY+yOffset);
 	}

-By golly what have we done with the alpha?
-We've introduced a new function called [`ofMap`](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofMap "ofMap Documentation Page").
-This function provides a quick way to do a linear interpolation.**[note: link to math]**.
+What have we done with the alpha?
+We've introduced a new function called [`ofMap(...)`](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofMap "ofMap Documentation Page").
+This function provides a quick way to do a linear interpolation, like we did earlier with `ofColor`.
 To get a "twinkle" we want our shortest lines to be the most opaque and our longer lines to be the most transparent.
-We want to tie the alpha parameter to the distance parameter.  `ofMap` takes a value from one range and maps it into another range like this: `ofMap(float value, float inputMin, float inputMax, float outputMin, float outputMax)`.
+We use `ofMap(...)` to tie the alpha parameter to the distance parameter.  `ofMap(...)` takes a value from one range and maps it into another range like this: `ofMap( value, inputMin, inputMax, outputMin, outputMax)`.
 We tell it that distance is a value in-between `minRadius` and `maxRadius` and that we want it mapped so that a distance value of 125 (`maxRadius`) returns an alpha value of 50 and a distance value of 25 (`minRadius`) returns an alpha value of 0.
 The longer the line, the more transparent the color.

 We could also play with the line thickness if we wanted to:

 	ofSetLineWidth(ofRandom(1.0, 5.0));

-Just remember that if we change the line width here we will need go back and set our line width back to 1 for our other brushes.
+Just remember that if we change the line width here we will need go back and set our line width back to `1.0` for our other brushes.

-**[Note: maybe expand upon linking variables together - now that we know how to do this, what could we have done with your prior brushes to make them cooler?]**

 ![Line Star Brush](images/intrographics_linestars.png "Results of using the line brush")

+#### 1.2.5 Fleeing Triangle Brush ####

-Time for the last brush from a predefined shape - the triangle!
-The general idea for this brush is to draw a bunch of randomized triangles that appear to be directed outward from the mouse position like this:
+Time for the last brush in section 1.
+The triangle.
+The general idea for this brush is to draw a bunch of randomized triangles that appear to be directed outward (fleeing?) from the mouse position.
+Remember that `ofTriangle(...)` requires us to specify the three points (vertices) of the triangle, which means that we will need to calculate the rotation of the triangles such that they point away from the mouse.
+A new class will make that math easier: [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documentation Page").

 ![Triangle Brush Sample](images/intrographics_trianglebrushsample.png "Sample how the triangle brush will look")

-But first we will need to introduce the [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documentation Page") class.
 We've been defining a point in space by keeping two separate variables - one for the x position and one for the y position.
-A triangle is defined by three points, so we would end up with six separate variables if we tried to represent one using what we know so far.  `ofVec2f` is a vector, and as 2 dimensional vector that allows us to hold both the x and y coordinates in one variable.
-It also comes with some handy math operations.
-You can use an ofVec2f variable like this:
+A triangle is defined by three points, so we would end up with six separate variables if we tried to represent one using what we know so far.  `ofVec2f` is a two-dimensional vector which allows us to hold both the x and y coordinates in one variable.
+It also comes with some handy math operations (like being able to rotate points in space).
+We can use an ofVec2f variable like this:

 	ofVec2f mousePos(mouseX, mouseY);